steven-scm/mob-programming-challenge/README.md

 - in app.js
 - include the .env configuration
-- then, require the database config file ;) in app.js
+- then, require the database config file in app.js ! (use a relative path)
 - then, set the intial config for hbs and public assets

-- for the moment, let's **hardcode** 2 arrays
+- for the moment, let's **hardcode** 2 arrays (we'll deal with database in class)
 - A / const **users** (an array objects)
   - each object has 3 properties:
     - name
     - email
     - favoriteLangage
 - B / const **images** (an array strings)
   - each string represent the path to an image (see iteration 3)